google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 ### Understand classes {: #classes-overview }

-Classes let you assign styles to arbitrary elements.
-Setting the `class` attribute of the `<header>` tags to `jumbotron` applied the following styles to them:
+Classes let you assign collections of styles to arbitrary elements.
+For example, setting the `class` attribute of the `<header>` tags to `jumbotron` applied the following styles to them:

 ```
 .jumbotron {